GroundhogLighting/emp_core/README.md

 Emp is intended to be cross-platform, thus we are using an automatic building tool.
 As Lua is the languange chosen to accompany C++ within Emp, it was natural to use premake5 (which is based on Lua) as such tool.
+However, Emp uses [Intel's Threading Building Blocks]()https://github.com/01org/tbb (TBB) for allowing cross-platform parallel computing.
+Unfortunately, Intel TBB should be built using make.
+So, for building you should:

+### Build Intel TBB

+### Create the project for your IDE

-Emp is built using the simplest premake command... as mentioned in [Lua's documentation](https://github.com/premake/premake-core/wiki/Using-Premake):
+Emp is built using the simplest premake command... as mentioned in [Premake's documentation](https://github.com/premake/premake-core/wiki/Using-Premake):

 > The simplest Premake command is:
 >